pungggi/ftp-clean-deploy/README.md

 - 5.txt 2017-01-01 11:00 *(added)*

 ### Comparison
-By default remote files, where the modification date and size differs from the local one, are replace but you can turn this off with `compareBy` and compare just the filename.
+By default remote files, where the modification date and size differs from the local one, are replaced.
+You can turn this off with `compareBy` and compare just by filename for example.
 ```js
 const client = new FtpClient({
   ...